rdeane/MeqSilhouette/docs/source/inputs.rst

 Inputs
 ======

 MeqSilhouette accepts as inputs various telescope, sky, and observation parameters in different formats.
 The master input file is a JSON parset containing many input parameters.
-Sample input files and settings can be found in the *input* subdirectory.
+Sample input files and settings can be found in the *data* subdirectory.
 Each input file type is explained in detail below.

 JSON parset file
 ################